-As of the date of this MD&A, the Company has not engaged in any production, nor found any proven reserves on its North America properties other than the Hatu Qi-2 gold asset which hosts a 43-101 compliant gold resource of 536,000 oz.
+As of the date of this MD&A, the Company has not engaged in any production, nor found any proven reserves on its North America properties.
+The Hatu Qi-2 gold asset hosts a 43-101 compliant resource of 536,000 ounces of gold.